tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 FLUSH PRIVILEGES; # Reload privileges tables
 ```

-*Note*: You can access the mysql server using the root user without typing any password, because `auth_socket` is enbled by default by "MySQL" and what it does that it recogizes that you accessed my sql using `root` user of the system (Linux OS), and it authenticate you automaticlly withou typing  password of `root` `MySQL` user.
+**NOTE**: You can access the mysql server using the root user without typing any password, because `auth_socket` is enbled by default by "MySQL" and what it does that it recogizes that you accessed my sql using `root` user of the system (Linux OS), and it authenticate you automaticlly withou typing  password of `root` `MySQL` user.
 But In order for `Ranger` to be setup and configure appropriatly we have to change this auth method for mysql users from `auth_socket` to `mysql_native_password`

 4- Create `rangeradmin` user in mysql, and change the default auth method